Zeli0/tiktokHangMan/README.md

 This is a web application of the game Hangman.
 The application was programmed in React, HTML5, CSS and Javascript.

 ## How to Run
+The following is a brief set of instructions on how to start up the hangman game.
 1. Open on visual studio code
 2. Run cd hangman-react
 3. Open up terminal